nikp12/obsidian-vault/My vault/Provisioning.md

-Initially, all provisoned resources will be placed in a single org All settings made in admin console apply to the top level organization You can create OUs to control what apps a
+Initially, all provisoned resources will be placed in a single org All settings made in admin console apply to the top level organization You can create OUs to control what apps and services are available to users.
+They can be configured differently for different sets of users.
+Each child OU inherits settings from its parent unless this has been overridden.

+If managing lots of users or syncing LDAP, a configuration or access group can be used.
+Config groups customize service settings.